CameronWills/semantic-release-jira/README.md

   /**
    * Indicates whether to add release notes into the rich-text body of the Jira release.
-   * This is updated through a separate GraphQL call to Jira, and requires the
+   * This is updated through a separate GraphQL API call to Jira, and requires the
    * `JIRA_CLOUD_ID` and `JIRA_ACTIVATION_ID` environment variables to be set.
    *
-   * @default true
+   * @default true when `JIRA_CLOUD_ID` and `JIRA_ACTIVATION_ID` environment variables are set, otherwise false.
    */
   addReleaseNotes?: boolean;

   /**
-   * Generates the release notes, replacing Jira issue keys with links.
+   * Whether plugin should handle generating the release notes, replacing Jira issue keys with links.
-   * Use in place of the @semantic-release/release-notes-generator in plugins.
+   * Use in place of the @semantic-release/release-notes-generator plugin.
    *
-   * @default true
+   * @default false
    */
   generateReleaseNotes?: boolean;